+Figure 2: VISN Level

 The primary view for IRDS users will be the Individual Veteran View.
 Other views will give users the ability to view visualizations of data related to Veterans and / or Veteran suicide within a specific geographic area, to include Facility Service Area, State, VISN, Region, or Nation.
 In Figure 2 above, data provided is aggregated at the VISN level, meaning that users will be able to see summary statistics related to Veteran incidence across individual VISNs.
 Users will have the ability to then navigate to other levels of aggregation using a screen menu.
 These views are lower in priority for development compared to the Individual Veteran View and will only be accessible to users in leadership positions with appropriate access.
 The view will feature a navigational menu to allow users to change the data aggregation level as desired.

-Users will be able to customize these views by selecting and rearranging widgets visually on the screen, as described in Section 4.3.
+As with the Individual Veteran View, users will be able to customize these views by selecting and rearranging widgets visually on the screen, as described in Section 4.3.